-Any variation proposal will be assessed to consider the extent and effect of the variation, and any positive, including net positive, effects associated with the variation.
+Any variation proposal will be assessed to consider the extent and effect of the variation, and any positive, including net positive, effects associated with the The licence area may be varied with the written approval of the WCC Manager Open Space and Recreation Planning.

-Any variation that is considered by the WCC Manager Open Space and Recreation Planning to be more than minor and not able to generate a net positive effect may require a new licence application process.
+Any variation that is considered by the WCC Manager Open Space and Recreation Planning to be more than minor and not able to generate a net positive effect may variation.

+require a new licence application process.